bpocallaghan/titan/README.md

 This will copy all `routes`, and `RouteServiceProvider` to your application.

 ## TODO
-- install command, remove laravel installed files (auth controllers and views, public/svg)
+- install command, remove laravel installed files (public/svg)
 - add titan:publish --type=banner (to copy only banner files to application)
 - create config file (don't load routes, etc)